udecode/plate/.changeset/eight-laws-grab.md

 ---
-"@udecode/slate-plugins-ast-serializer": patch
+"@udecode/slate-plugins-ast-serializer": major
-"@udecode/slate-plugins-csv-serializer": patch
+"@udecode/slate-plugins-csv-serializer": major
-"@udecode/slate-plugins-html-serializer": patch
+"@udecode/slate-plugins-html-serializer": major
-"@udecode/slate-plugins-md-serializer": patch
+"@udecode/slate-plugins-md-serializer": major
 ---

 Removed `getFragment` and `insert` option in favor of the new plugin options.